IVR Benefits

 Tracking CSAT offers an invaluable view of customer satisfaction trends.
 It can help you determine whether service strategies are working for your company and show you how difficult or easy it will be to retain and convert customers.

-Customer Effort Score (CES) is a slightly newer metric in the contact center space, but one you should consider carefully, particularly when providing agents with training resources.
+Customer Effort Score (CES) is a customer experience metric that measures how easy it is for a customer to complete a task or resolve an issue with your business.
+It is a slightly newer contact center metric, but one you should consider carefully, particularly when providing agents with training resources.

 The lower your CES score, the less work your customers need to do to resolve an issue or complete a task with your service team.
 A high customer effort score indicates that the process of dealing with your customer service team is too complex, frustrating, or difficult for your audience.